top of page

 • On the pull in a row

-A good instructor (hi 👋) will always give non-impact options, and if they don't then pack your gym bag and speed walk your way to the exit never to return again.
+A good instructor (hi 👋) will always give non-impact options.
+If they don't, then pack your gym bag and speed walk your way to the exit never to return again.

 Long-Term Fixes: Retraining the Pelvic Floor